estefany-argueta/estefany-argueta/README.md

 ---

 ## Research projects
-### 1) Temperature-dependent sex determination + maternal effects (Brazilian green sea turtles)
-**Question:** How do warming nest temperatures shift sex ratios and long-term population dynamics?
+### 1) Mating Behaviors as Buffers for Climate Impacts in Sea Turtle Populations
+**Question:** Can male behaviors compensate for potentially increasing male scarcity?
-**Approach:** maternal effects, kinship/genetics, field monitoring, thermal ecology
-**Why it matters:** sex ratio skew is one of the clearest climate signals—and it can reshape populations quickly.
+**Approach:** kinship/genetics, field monitoring, sexual selection **Why it matters:** sex ratio skew is one of the clearest climate signals—and it can reshape populations quickly.

 ### 2) Cold tolerance in range-expanding black sea bass
 **Question:** Are northern-edge populations genetically adapting to cold, or relying on plasticity?
-**Approach:** experimental physiology, long-term field data, population genetics
+**Approach:** experimental physiology, field collections, biological hierarchy
 **Why it matters:** range shifts are happening now—mechanisms determine who persists during extremes.

 ---